If you want to add a tiny fish with gorgeous coloration and tons of personality, then the Chili Rasbora is the fish for you.

 They were originally found in streams and ponds throughout Southeast Borneo where mosquitoes thrived.
-(Hence there name)
+(Hence their name)

-Chili Rasboras are not true Rasbora and where moved to the Boraras genus in 1993.
+Chili Rasboras are not true Rasbora and were moved to the Boraras genus in 1993.

 They are easy fish to take care of as long as you are strict when it comes to water quality and tank maintenance.

 If the strict water conditions are met then they can live for anything between 4 to 8 years.